Ahrimdon/bo3-graphical-improvement-console-enabler/README.md

 # BO3-Graphical-Improvement
 This mod sets r_lodbiasrigid to -1000 (increases draw distance), r_dof_enable to 0 (disables depth of field) and enables the console.
-There is also a welcome message in which you can change by modifying the source code.
+There is also a welcome message in which you can change by modifying the source code (requires Black Ops 3 Mod Tools).

 INSTALL